 When personally identifiable information, other than permanent student records, no longer needs to be maintained by the school district to provide educational services to a special education student, the parents or eligible student are notified.
 This notice is normally given after a student graduates or otherwise leaves the school district.
 If the parents or eligible student request that the personally identifiable information be destroyed, the school district will destroy the records.
-Prior to the destruction of the records, the school district must inform the parents or eligible student for social security benefits or other purposes.
+Prior to the destruction of the records, the school district must inform the parents or eligible student the records may be needed by the parents or eligible student for social security benefits or other purposes.